MiloTruck/smart-contract/notes/foundry.md

 // Load a storage slot from an address vm.load(address account, bytes32 slot)

-// Storage a value to an address' storage slot vm.store(address account, bytes32 slot)
+// Store a value to an address' storage slot vm.store(address account, bytes32 slot)

 // Set code at address